Poll: Rural Americans Report Problems Paying for Medical Bills, Housing, or Food

-Princeton, N.J.—According to a new NPR/Robert Wood Johnson Foundation/Harvard T.H.
+Princeton, N.J.—According to an NPR/Robert Wood Johnson Foundation/Harvard T.H.
 Chan School of Public Health poll, although a majority of rural Americans are optimistic about having an impact on improving their local communities (62%), a small share are experiencing problems in areas that carry major consequences, including financial insecurity, trouble accessing affordable, quality health care, lack of high-speed internet access, housing, and isolation/loneliness.

 Despite a growing national economy, four in ten rural Americans (40%) say their families have experienced problems affording medical bills, housing, or food in the past few years (see table below).
 A sizeable share of rural Americans face challenges with financial insecurity, as nearly half (49%) say they cannot afford to pay off an unexpected $1,000 expense right away.